 2. Less time spent on paperwork, more time focusing on patients

 Medical professionals don’t go into medicine for the paperwork, yet they are spending, on average, over 15 hours per week on paperwork and administrative tasks, according to the Medscape Physician Compensation Report of 2022.
 In 2017, Medscape reported an average of 10 hours per week, showing that time spent on these tasks continues to trend upwards.

 When the repetitive and laborious document creation, completion and circulation within a medical workflow is delegated to an enterprise-grade platform like pdfFiller, doctors, administrators, and other medical professionals can devote more time and attention to what matters—their patients and their care.

 3. Organized and HIPAA-compliant storage

-With so many documents circulating and needing to be filed, pdfFiller’s storage makes organizing documents in folders and accessing them in a matter of seconds simple.
-Doctors, administrators and staff can access the most up-to-date documents they need from anywhere with pdfFiller.
+With so many documents circulating and needing to be filed, pdfFiller’s storage makes organizing documents in folders and access them in a matter of seconds simple.
+Doctors, administrators, and staff can access the most up-to-date documents they need from anywhere with pdfFiller.

 4. Relief for healthcare workers

 The pandemic’s strain on the medical industry has had a tremendous impact on the physical and mental health of medical professionals.
 Two years after the beginning of the pandemic, medical organizations are still understaffed and their employees overworked.

 While pdfFiller cannot solve every challenge faced by medical professionals today, it can make their lives a little easier.
 The document management available through pdfFiller enhances and simplifies the routine processes that healthcare workers have to handle on a daily basis, freeing up their precious time.